 What does the paleness of your paintings bring to your painted subject?
-What is this palness, obliteration’s meaning?
+What is this paleness, obliteration’s meaning?

 Is it like painting the impossibility of a dialogue?

 No, it’s trying to postpone, to procrastinate.
 In Manet’s art there is a lack and presence of confusion.
 The characters are watching us so intently, with a fluid eye that the painted bodies become remote.
-Or, there are inexplicable lows, as in the center of the «balcony».
+Or, there are inexplicable lows, as in the center of the “balcony.”
 These distortions enable the painting to following us and haunt us.
-I would like to say that the painting remains «anti-record», not attached to the story but perhaps to other images.
-Anyway, art is resistent and it let it’s self to be barely described.
+I would like to say that the painting remains “anti-record,” not attached to the story but perhaps to other images.
+Anyway, art is resistant and it lets itself be described only sparsely.
 It is the handicap of language itself.
-We know that words can not say everything, everything is limited.
+We know that words cannot say everything.
+Everything is limited.
 It is as old as Lessing, who, conceding the action to poetry presents to the eye of beauty.
-Maybe this is it, this beauty, which is just this hole in the language thats the painting does not fill, but rather extends it.
+Maybe this is it, this beauty, which is just this hole in the language that the painting does not fill, but extends.